(BA) Bachelor of Arts

 C5: Capacity to recognize and describe human interactions in relation to unconscious dynamics

 C6: Capacity to reflect on one's own experience and take ownership of one's own learning

 The programme makes use of theoretical seminars (C1, C2, C3), clinically orientated seminars (C4, C5, C6), and reflective practice (C4, C5, C6, C7).

-Formal assessment is by exams, essay, presentation, reflective commentary and observation comentary
+Formal assessment is by essay, presentation, reflective commentary and observation commentary

 D: Key skills

 D1: To communicate effectively with colleagues and begin to practice communication skills that could be applied clinically

 D2: To use e-mail, Moodle and electronic submission of assessed work.

 D3: To develop a capacity to make a formulation based on psychodynamic understanding and to take a view on appropriate therapeutic interventions; to decide on specific topics for essays.